The Purpose of the Governing Body

 - three Co-opted Governors

-- two Parent Governors
+- four Parent Governors

-- two Staff Governors
+- one Staff Governors

 Being a Governor is a very interesting and rewarding role.
 It allows you to find out and keep up to date with what your child is doing in school.
 However, it is not an easy role and it means giving time, energy, expertise and commitment.
 It is a voluntary position and it is much valued within the education system.